|

 e-Prescribing

-Deceased individuals, who still retain the right to the privacy of
+A deceased individual, who still retains the right to the privacy of their

-their protected health information (PHI) under HIPAA.
-Covered
+protected health information (PHI) under HIPAA.
+Covered entities may disclose

 Decision Support -

-by providing evidence-based knowledge in the context of patient
+providing evidence-based knowledge in the context of patient specific data.

-specific data.
-Sometimes called Decision Support System (DSS) or
+Sometimes called Decision Support System (DSS) or Clinical Decision Support

 Expert System,